A Focus on the World Oldest Traditions- The Yakut and Sami Groups

-Shamanism is an ancient healing tradition and a way of life for many people around the world.
-This paper will focus on the Sam group of people and Hmong people in relation to their shamanism practice.
+Shamanism is an ancient healing tradition and rituals carried out by the Sami and Hmong cultures.
 The Sami Groups of people, found in Northern Asia, are known for practicing shamanism even in the modern times.
 The Hmong people on the other hand, are an ethnic group who live in the Central Republic of China.
 Some important shamanic practices and beliefs are shared among the Sami and Hmong cultures.

 However, there are notable differences between the two cultures on how they performed their Shamanistic practices for healing purposes.
-For instance, the Sami Group Shamans employed more simple magical actions, ritual objects and incantations without having to invoke the spirits (Lintrop 2009).
-The Hmong on the other hand practiced complicated rituals such as using twigs to touch the sick part.
+For instance, the Sami Group Shamans employed more simple magical actions, ritual objects and incantations without having to invoke the spirits.
+The Hmong on the other hand, practiced complicated rituals such as using twigs to touch the sick part of the body.
 Additionally, Hmong Shamans are known in using animal sacrifices in most of its shamanic rituals.

-One important factor identified among the, Hmong over other Shamanic cultures as revealed by Stein (2009) is that they consider all living things to have souls, which are equal in nature.
+One important factor identified among the Hmong over other Shamanic cultures is that, they consider all living things to have souls, which are equal in nature.

-Despite Shamanism being the oldest religious practitice in human history, they continue to perform their religious practices in many societies at present.
+Despite Shamanism being the oldest religious practice in human history, they continue to perform their religious practices in many societies at present.
 These people perform magical rituals in which they are considered as conversing with spirits and gods, performing healing with supernatural powers and even visiting the spiritual world.
 Stein continues to argue that although shamans are mostly treated with skepticism by the more civilized or modern people, their services their magical functions very vital to their societies.
-This author depicts shamans as being intermediates, healers or conductors of souls and according to her perspective; they have powers of travelling to the underworld.
+Shamans can thus be considered as intermediates, healers or conductors of souls and according to her perspective; they have powers of travelling to the underworld.

 Some may wonder why in modern times, many people are turning to the practices and beliefs of the oldest spiritual disciplines on earth.
 The re-emergence of shamanism in recent times is an indication of humanity’s need in feeling connected to the world and the universe.
 Many of the Shamanic practitioners may argue that the western cultures generate a means of being which seek to control and conquer human beings as well as the earth.